Mokhudu Machaba, Varkey Foundation Global Teacher Top 10 2020 Finalist

 Zibuza.net aims to systematically improve teacher capacity and the adoption of 21st-century practices by providing an Internet-based platform that harnesses the combined knowledge, experience and investment of the collective education ecosystem to enable e-learning and improve the quality of education outcomes.
 Our members get access to:

-- 1000s of quality educational resources including lesson plans, classroom activities, past exam papers and memos, study guides, videos and posters in all phases, grades and official languages.
+- Teachers, learners and parents get free access to 1000s of quality educational resources including lesson plans, classroom activities, past exam papers and memos, study guides, videos, posters in all phases, grades and official languages.

-- Teachers get access to networking opportunities to connect and engage with their peers as well as the multitude of organisations in the basic education sector including government, businesses, education agencies, unions, CSIs, NPOs and professionals.
+- Teachers get access to networking opportunities to connect and engage with their peers as well as the stakeholders including learners and parents, governments, businesses, education agencies, unions, CSIs, NPOs and professionals.

-- Members are recognized and rewarded for their participation and contributions to the community.
-We aim to provide an efficient way for schools to reinforce positive teaching and learning behaviours amongst teachers and learners as a means of increasing their motivation to academic outcomes.
+- Teachers are recognized and rewarded for their participation and contributions to the greater community.
+We aim to provide an efficient way for schools to reinforce positive teaching and learning behaviours amongst teachers, leaders and learners as a means of increasing their motivation to academic outcomes.

-- We are building new features and functionality to provide teachers with tools to deliver 21st century learning experiences.
+- We are building new features and functionality to provide teachers with tools to deliver 21st-century learning experiences.
+The goal is to harness the combined knowledge, experience and investment of the collective ecosystem to enable e-learning and improve the quality of education outcomes.

 Why we do it?